Li Gu (Later Zhou): Liao

-During Later Han
+Later Han

 Li Gu was subsequently recalled to the Later Han imperial government and promoted to Zuo Sanqi Changshi (左散騎常侍), a high-level consultant at the examination bureau of government (門下省, Menxia Sheng).
 He was shortly after made the acting mayor of Kaifeng.
 And that time, there was much banditry in the region, particularly most serious at Zhongmou (中牟, in modern Zhengzhou, Henan).
 Li had known of a capable old administrator from Later Liang (which existed between Tang and Later Tang), Liu Deyu (劉德輿), who had retired and taken up residence at Zhongmou.
 He made Liu the secretary general at the Zhongmou County government, and sent several thousand imperial guard soldiers to serve under Liu.
 They captured the bandits, finding out that their leaders included a county administrator and an administrator at the Office of the Imperial Censors (御史臺, Yushi Tai) — apparently explaining why the banditry went unabated earlier — and recovering much of the wealth the bandits had taken earlier.
 From that point on, the travelers could go through Zhongmou without trouble.
 Shortly after, Li was made the deputy minister of public works (工部侍郎, Gongbu Shilang).

 In 948, by which time Liu Zhiyuan's son and successor Liu Chengyou was emperor, there were three rebellions that rose simultaneously in the west — with Li Shouzhen, then the military governor of Huguo Circuit (護國, headquartered in modern Yuncheng), who declared himself the Prince of Liang, being the overall leader.
 (The other two rebel leaders were Wang Jingchong the military governor of Fengxiang Circuit (鳳翔, headquartered in modern Baoji, Shaanxi), and the officer Zhao Siwan, who occupied Yongxing Circuit (永興, headquartered in modern Xi'an, Shaanxi).)
 The Later Han imperial government sent the major general Guo Wei against the rebels.
 As part of the operations, Li Gu was put in charge of supplying Guo's army.
 At that time, the collective leadership at the Later Han imperial government (put in place by Liu Zhiyuan as Liu Chengyou was still young and unable to oversee governance himself) was considered chaotic, and Guo was respected by the people.
 He secretly talked with Li Gu about that, but Li Gu did not encourage him to have further ambitions, but rather only encouraged him to be faithful.
 This disappointed Guo but drew Guo's respect for him.
 After Guo successfully defeated the rebels, Li Gu was made the prefect of Chen Prefecture (陳州, in modern Zhoukou, Henan).